ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

-As simply storing the level populations across $\sim10^6\,$cells, for 44 ions with a maximum of 100 excitation stages ($N_\text{lev}$) each would already require $\sim4.4\times10^9$ numbers, which is $\sim35\,$GB of RAM.
-Storing the photoexcitation rates would take another factor of $N_\text{lev}$; this would clearly result in a problematic amount of data to hold in memory.
-As such, within \texttt{ExTraSS} a lot of care has been taken to design the code such that the memory usage has been optimized, through several means.
+\txtred{Just} storing the level populations across $\sim10^6\,$cells, for \txtred{65} ions with a maximum of 100 excitation \txtred{levels} ($N_\text{lev}$) each would already require $\sim\txtred{6.5}\times10^9$ numbers, which is $\sim\txtred{50}\,$GB of RAM.
+Storing the photoexcitation rates would take another factor of $N_\text{lev}$; this would clearly result in a problematic amount of data to hold in memory. \txtred{\texttt{ExTraSS} was therefore designed with a strong focus on optimizing memory usage.}

-Firstly, critical components have been memory shared between cores on the same node, which limits how much RAM is taken up by a factor of $N_\text{cores-on-node}$, as such memory sharing can only be done for cores that are part of the same node.
-This includes -- but is not limited to -- large parts of the atomic dataset, the `basic' cell data (e.g. where in the grid it is located, composition, temperature) and the output spectral data.
-For the output data, the final spectra are created by summing the spectra from the different nodes together, as each node holds only part of the total escaped emission.

-The second step has been the implementation of ``Jagged Arrays'' in different places in the code.
-The main idea here is to only allocate memory when it is needed -- after all, not all 44 ions used within \texttt{ExTraSS} have (at least) 100 excitation stages, so for many species less data can be used.
-A small example of this is shown in Table \ref{tab:jagged_schematic}, where the level populations of elements $A$ through $F$ can be stored in a normal, rectangular matrix (which would take 54 variables) or with a Jagged Array structure, using only 32 variables.
-This can be expanded to e.g. the photoexcitation rates, which would take 486 variables in the rectangular case, but only 210 in the Jagged Array setup.

-Additionally, by storing the level populations of each ion as attachment to the cell, another redundancy can be avoided and we can directly store information for only the ions present in that cell.
-A cell with e.g. only elements $A$, $B$ and $D$ in a Jagged Array setup only takes 14 variables for the level populations, and 84 for the excitation stages.
+\txtred{First, we rely heavily on shared memory between cores on one node.} This includes -- but is not limited to -- large parts of the atomic dataset, \txtred{critical cell data, and spectral output.
+Second, \texttt{ExTraSS} makes use of ``Jagged Arrays'', in order to only allocate memory when it is needed.
+For example, not all ion species have (at least) 100 excitation stages, so for many less data can be used.
+In particular for photoexcitation calculations, which scale with $N_\text{lev}^2$, this reduces the memory load significantly.
+Third, only if an element is present in a cell, data gets allocated to store its level population, further reducing memory usage.}